JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Level 4 Victory

-#### Fatal Injury

--4d to STR/RFX/INT governed Dice Pools.
-Gains the Incapacitated condition and will die very soon if untreated.

 #### Dismember

 Remove an arm or leg, which also gives a Serious Injury to the opponent.
 Not available to ranged combat rolls unless there is a narrative explanation of how a ranged attack could dismember (magic, explosive projectiles, etc...).